 There’s also a second Aerobus stop outside T2C (used exclusively by easyJet).
 Turn right as you come out of the arrivals hall.
-The Aerobus stop is on the road in front of you, approximately 20 metres from the doors of the terminal building.
+The Aerobus stop is approximately 20 metres from the terminal building.

 Barcelona Airport Train

-Trains run every 30 minutes from the train station located at Terminal 2.
+Trains run every 30 minutes from the airport train station, which is located at Terminal 2.

 The journey time is around 20 to 25 minutes, depending on which of Barcelona’s train stations you choose to get off at.
 The first train is at 5:42 am, and the last departs at 11:38 pm.

 Depending on where you are staying, you may have to transfer from the airport train to the metro.
 If your flight lands at terminal two, you can expect the journey to take between forty-five minutes and an hour.

 Tip: If you purchase a T-casual multi-trip ticket, you can combine the airport train with the metro and bus as one journey for €1.14 (the T-casual costs €11.35 for ten journeys).

 A single train ticket from the airport to the city centre costs €4.60 and doesn’t allow you to transfer to other modes of transport.